24/7 Community

 The student Activities Committee is a team of EHS students that work together, in conjunction with the full faculty activities committee, to plan and orchestrate various social activities that meet the needs and desires of our diverse population of students.

-Virginia Keen '23 (President), Elle Magnuson '23 (VP of Events), Peter Malcolm '24 (VP of Community Engagement), Annabelle Savage '23 (VP of Communications)
+Peter Malcolm '24 (President), Reeves Versaggi '24 (VP of Events), Jackson Yarbrough '24 (VP of Community Engagement), Natanim Bekele '24 (VP of Communications)

 • Cheerleaders